 Normally, blood flows from the body into the right atrium, then through the tricuspid valve to the right ventricle and on to the lungs.
 If the tricuspid valve does not open, the blood cannot flow from the right atrium to the right ventricle.
 Because of the problem with the tricuspid valve, blood ultimately cannot enter the lungs.
 This is where it must go to pick up oxygen (becomes oxygenated).

 Instead, the blood passes through a hole between the right and left atrium.
 In the left atrium, it mixes with oxygen-rich blood returning from the lungs.
 This mix of oxygen-rich and oxygen-poor blood is then pumped out into the body from the left ventricle.
 This causes the oxygen level in the blood to be lower than normal.

-In people with tricuspid atresia, the lungs receive blood either through a hole between the right and left ventricles, or through maintenance of a fetal vessel called the ductus arteriosus.
+In people with tricuspid atresia, the lungs receive blood either through a hole between the right and left ventricles (described above), or through maintenance of a fetal vessel called the ductus arteriosus.
 The ductus arteriosus connects the pulmonary artery (artery to the lungs) to the aorta (main artery to the body).
 It is present when a baby is born, but normally closes by itself shortly after birth.

 - Fast breathing

 This condition may be discovered during routine prenatal ultrasound imaging or when the baby is examined after birth.
 Bluish skin is present at birth.
 A heart murmur is often present at birth and may increase in loudness over several months.

 Once the diagnosis is made, the baby will often be admitted to the neonatal intensive care unit (NICU).
 A medicine called prostaglandin E1 may be used to keep the ductus arteriosis open so that blood can circulate to the lungs.